Sixt/protoc/README.md

 the proto file: `protoc example.org/file.proto@v1.2.3`.
 If no revision is specified - the latest HEAD revision is used.

-Additionally, if no revision is specified then on every run "git pull" will be executed trying to fetch the latest revision.
-Errors are ignored if it fails, making it safe to use offline.
-A special reserved revision "latest" can be used to force removal of the repository and cloning the most recent version.
-This should be used to invalidate git cache for a particular revision.
+Cache is synced up with the remote only when the requested tag or revision is not found.
+This means if you use a remote proto file without specifying a particular commit hash or git tag - the initially fetched revision will be used.

-Both cases (no revision or "latest" revision) are slower than using particular tags or commit hashes, where local git cache is reused without network access.
+A special revision name "latest" can be used to invalidate cache.
+In this case, the old cached repository is removed and is cloned once again from scratch.

 Wrapper binaries are also published to Nexus, so that they could be used in Java build process as well.